How to clear cache files on Mac

 When it comes to Chrome, clearing cache on Mac requires the following steps:

-- Make sure Cached images and files are checked
+- Make sure Cached images and files option is selected.

-- Choose the Beginning of Time to clear all your cache
+- Choose All time from Time range to clear all your cache.

 How to delete cache in Firefox